-By FDA definition, a "pure" extract means that the vanilla flavor can only come from vanilla beans, nothing else.
-This is a factor that draws a definitive line in the sand between pure extract and imitation vanilla, but it relates only to the vanilla flavor.
-It doesn't necessarily mean that nothing other than vanilla beans contributed to the overall product.
-It's not uncommon to find vanilla extracts that contain a little sugar or corn syrup, and this is perfectly legal because neither contributes that vanilla taste.
+By FDA definition, a "pure" extract means that the vanilla flavor can only come from vanilla beans and nothing else.
+This is a factor that draws a definitive line in the sand between pure extract and imitation vanilla, but it relates only to the vanilla flavor and doesn't necessarily mean that nothing other than vanilla beans contributed to the overall product.
+It's not uncommon to find vanilla extracts that contain a little sugar or corn syrup, and this is perfectly legal because neither contributes to that vanilla taste.

 Pure vanilla extract that has no added sugar or corn syrup will last forever, aging like fine liquor.
 The older the extract is, the better.
 It's less bitter, even without the help of those sweeteners.